Aims & Objectives

 - continue to develop the curriculum to achieve consistency, continuity and progression throughout the School.

 - continue to invest in the curriculum and resources including high-calibre staffing

 - have in place a well-structured training programme which encourages and facilitates staff and pupil development

 - regularly review the effectiveness of the Governance and Management structures to improve the school’s provision and the dissemination of information across the school and school community, developing improved links with parents, prospective parents and friends of St Mary’s School (PTA).

 The Strategy has been developed by the Headteacher, Senior Leadership Team and staff of St Mary’s School and has been approved by the Governors (October 2014).
 It will be regularly reviewed by the Governors and amended as required.

 The school’s improvement and development plan seeks to celebrate achievements as well as to set out priorities for the school in the future.

 The school’s improvement/development plan has been drawn up within the context of three main agendas:

-- The current situation of the School as evaluated through the School’s systems of Self-Evaluation and external assessment (Ofsted inspections and replica section 8 inspections undertaken by consultants within the Good Shepherd Trust)
+- The current situation of the School as evaluated through the School’s systems of Self-Evaluation and external assessment (e.g. Ofsted inspections, HMI monitoring visits, Early Years’ Review, review of governance and validation visits undertaken by consultants within the Good Shepherd Trust).